 Shareholder Activist Explained

-Some of the investors that choose to act as shareholder activists include hedge funds, private equity firms, and high-net-worth individuals.
+Investor types that typically choose to act as shareholder activists include hedge funds, private equity firms, and high-net-worth individuals.
 Such individuals buy shares of less effective or mismanaged companies from the open market to increase their stake to a level that gives them control or a board seat.

-Usually, the market only gets to know about the increased acquisitions when the investor makes the required disclosures.
+Usually, the market gets tipped off to these strategic plays when the investor makes required public disclosures.
 In the United States, the Securities and Exchange Commission (SEC) requires investors who acquire at least 5% of the voting class shares to file SEC Form 13D.

 How Shareholder Activism Works

 Shareholder activists may target companies that hold excess cash reserves that could be distributed to shareholders as dividends.
 If the investor thinks that the company does not need the excess cash pile and there is a possibility of distribution, he will start growing his ownership stake in the company to get a seat among the board members.
-In such a way, the investor will be able to convince other stakeholders of the possibility of large dividend distribution of the excess cash pile.
+In such a way, the investor hopes to persuade other stakeholders to agree to a large dividend distribution.

-Where the target company reports high operating costs, a shareholder activist may suggest cutting salaries paid to the management, scrapping non-performing business units, and other measures that return the company to the path of profitability.
+Where a target company is incurring high operating costs, a shareholder activist may suggest cutting salaries paid to the management, scrapping non-performing business units, and other measures that return the company to the path to profitability.
 The shareholder activist relies on other external institutional investors who share the same ideas and can exercise their shareholder rights to pass the resolution during the shareholder’s meeting.

 The shareholder activist can employ multiple strategies ranging from contentious to collaborative approaches, such as public campaigns, proxy contests, litigations, and negotiations with management.